All Episodes

 These are scary times.

-You know, now they have this new rule in the Senate, this carve out that he's now giving them an the Democrats another chance to raise the debt ceiling, only because he's allowing it.
+You know, now they have this new rule in the Senate, this carve-out, that he's now given the Democrats another chance to raise the debt ceiling only because he's allowing it.

 By the way, with Joe Manchin, it looks like the Senate is now poised to nullify Biden's vaccine mandate.